carsonful/Algos-PA-1/README.md

 ![Our Graph](https://i.imgur.com/pKj84Kw.png)

 ### Graph
-The graph shows that our solution is O(n^2) with the increase in elements or the increase in n in the number of hospitals and patients.
+The graph shows that our solution is O(n^2) with the increase in elements or the increase in n in the number of hospitals and patients grows in time.